 Love Supreme specialises in jazz, funk, blues and soul, with a bit of extra pop power when it comes to the headliners.
 The lush and laid-back setting in the grounds of an Elizabethan manor house sets the tone at this genteel weekender, but if you’re after a late-evening pick-me-up then look out for the electronic artists that also pepper the line-up.

-Calling all techno heads: this newish festival returns for 2017 to push your party buttons, hard.
-Junction 2 is a meeting of some pretty serious minds (London Warehouse Events, The Hydra and Adam Beyer’s Drumcode label) and takes place in Boston Manor Park in Zone 4, which has never been used for a festival before.
-The initial line-up includes Tale Of Us, Planetary Assault Systems and a live set from Recondite – check back soon for more names.
-This year Sonus Festival will bring their Croatian know-how as hosts of the main stage this year plus a new fifth stage has been announced to focus on new talent.
-And if you're left wanting more at the end of the festival - don't worry, there’s an afterparty over in East London.
+Calling all techno heads: this emerging festival returns for 2018 to push your party buttons, hard.
+Junction 2 is a meeting of some pretty serious minds (London Warehouse Events, The Hydra and Adam Beyer’s Drumcode label) and takes place in Boston Manor Park in Zone 4, which has never been used for a festival before this one.
+The initial line-up is full of top-grade underground house and techno from the likes of Nina Kraviz, Adam Beyer, Joy Orbison, Tale of Us, Scuba and Carl Cox, with many more to be announced.
+Once again, Sonus Festival will bring their Croatian know-how as hosts of the main stage, and if you get technoed out at any point, there’s actually a bit of nature to explore amongst the towering industrial backdrop.